voxel51/eta/RELEASING.md

 ## Release candidates

 Create and push a tag `vX.Y.Z-rc.N` on the branch being released.
-The publish workflow builds the rc version via the `RELEASE_VERSION` environment variable and validates it against `setup.py`.
+The publish workflow checks that the tag extends the `VERSION` file and builds the rc version from the tag.